unkcs/gtav-sourcecode-build-guide/README.md

 > [!WARNING]
 > Building shaders can be skipped using the [prebuilt file above](#prebuilt-file)<br>
-> These steps are here to allow modding or for those who prefer to build from source as much as possible<br>
+> Extract `common.zip` and just put the `common` folder to the Game Directory.
-> If you prefer using prebuilt file, [here is all the instruction to make it work.](#prebuilt-stuff)
+> These steps are here to allow modding or for those who prefer to build from source as much as possible

-## Building Shaders
+### Building Shaders
 1. Under "Shaders", right click the "shaders_rc" project and click "Build"
 2. (OPTIONAL) Build low quality shaders
    1. Right click the "shaders_rc" project and click "Properties"